 Funeral Homes in Colorado

-Compare funeral homes in Colorado.
-Average funeral cost: $8,142.
+Compare 300+ funeral homes in Colorado.
+The average funeral cost is $8,142.
+Contact providers directly for current cremation pricing.
 Colorado has no state-wide licensing for funeral directors, though facilities must be registered.
-It...
+It is the only state with a legal public open-air funeral pyre.

-Simple, affordable cremation options in Colorado.
-Direct cremation from $700.
+Compare cremation options in Colorado.
+Direct cremation starts from $700.

 How Much Does a Funeral Cost in Colorado?